vladlu/the-guide/README.md

 # About
-WordPress Plugin

-Explains to your site visitors how to use it.
+A WordPress Plugin that shows to your site visitors how to use it.

 Similar to [Bootstrap Tour](https://bootstraptour.com/).

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lf-gFjWmY9M/0.jpg)](https://www.youtube.com/watch?v=lf-gFjWmY9M)